flflima/user-subscriber/README.md

 # user-subscriber

-- A User data is requested
+- A User data is submitted
 - The received data is persisted in a database
-- A notification is sento to user's e-mail
+- A notification is sent to user's e-mail